Mary Lou McDonald suggests telling tourists 'don't come this season'

 For epidemiological purposes the island of Ireland was a single unit, she said.

-Ms McDonald said the UK should be considered on the "red" list because it continues to have problems with the virus.
+Ms McDonald said the UK should be considered a ‘red’ list because it continues to have problems with the virus.

 “It has to be on the red list.
 This is not a political decision, it is an issue of biology and health.”